mpunke/MATLABmultiGPUFFT/README.md

 [GitHub](https://github.com/mpunke/MATLABmultiGPUFFT)

-We present a MATLAB-based framework for two- and three-dimensional fast Fourier transforms on multiple GPUs for large-scale numerical simulations using the pseudo-spectral Fourier method.
+We present a MATLAB-based (tested with version 2024a) framework for two- and three-dimensional fast Fourier transforms on multiple GPUs for large-scale numerical simulations using the pseudo-spectral Fourier method.
 The software implements two complementary multi-GPU strategies that overcome single-GPU memory limitations and accelerate spectral solvers.
 This approach is motivated by and applied to phase-field crystal (PFC) models, which are governed by tenth-order partial differential equations, require fine spatial resolution, and are typically formulated in periodic domains.
 Our resulting numerical framework achieves significant speedups, approximately sixfold for standard PFC simulations and up to sixtyfold for multiphysics extensions, compared to a purely CPU-based implementation running on hundreds of cores.